maarten-pennings/howto/c64mempart/readme.md

 ```

 - Is starts (line 210) by reading how many partitions to create.
-  This is tested at line 220 (maybe a lower bound of 2 instead of
+  This is tested at line 220.
-  3 would also be ok).

 - The layout table is written in the second half of page $0F00: at $0F80.
-  But the table is prepended by four variables (`NUM`, `PIX`, `ARG`, `RES`).
+  But the table is prepended by four variables (`NUM`, `PIX`, `ARG`, `RES`)
-  Line 230 initializes the address pointer `A` for that.
+  used by the switcher assembly routine.
   See the assembly routine below for the purpose of those variables.
+  Line 230 initializes the address pointer `A` to the start address
+  of the variables.

 - Line 240 initializes NUM to N and PIX to 0, using the DOKE routine 600.